making/rsc/README.md

 ```

 #### on Linux
-You can install rsc-completion with `apt-get install bash-completion` or `yum install bash-completion`, etc.
+You can install bash-completion with `apt-get install bash-completion` or `yum install bash-completion`, etc.

-Add `source /usr/share/bash-completion/bash_completion` in your `~/.bashrc`.
+Add `source /usr/share/bash-completion/bash_completion` to your `~/.bashrc`.

 You now need to ensure that the rsc completion script gets sourced in all your shell sessions.